 If Malema is exonerated, Jacob Zuma could be fighting for political survival when the party elects its leaders during an ANC meeting in late 2012.
 If the ANC expels Malema, Zuma is in a stronger position for re-election.
 If Malema remains a member of the ANC and supports Zuma’s rivals, it could go the other way.

 Malema’s regular criticism of Zuma pushed the ANC to take action against him.
 Many think Malema went too far when his Youth League called for overthrow of the elected government of South Africa’s neighbor and ally, Botswana.
-ANC leaders say the charges against Malema relate to last month’s comments about Botswana, Malema’s description of whites as “criminals”, and other statements that undermine Zuma’s leadership.
-In another ANC disciplinary hearing last year Malema was found guilty of criticizing Zuma.
+ANC leaders say the charges against Malema relate to last month’s comments about Botswana, Malema’s description of whites as “criminals”, and statements that undermine Zuma’s leadership.
+In an ANC disciplinary hearing last year Malema was found guilty of criticizing Zuma.

 Zuma is hoping for re-election at the ANC party polls in 2012 and wants to run for a second term as president in the 2014 South African national elections.
 The ANC Youth League would like to see Zuma replaced by Deputy President Kgalema Motlanthe.